ansyblenetwork/sdg/_posts/2020-11-01-the-circle-of-fifths-why-there.md

 ### The circle of fifths

 The next most consonant wavelength ratio of 2/3 corresponds to a perfect fifth.
 Perfect fifths are desirable as they are not equivalent to existing notes, and yet are very consonant.
-They are the most natural, deliberate way to select new musical pitches.
+They are the most natural, deliberate way to select new musical notes.
 As a result, we extend another perfect fifth up from our note of wavelength 2/3, resulting in a new note of wavelength 4/9.
 Repeating this process and lowering by octave equivalences as necessary, we find ourselves having all notes with wavelengths of length

 $$\frac{2^n}{3^m}.$$